neurodivergence/neurodivergence/README.md

 if were not compatible, thats okay. if anyone feels the need to talk badly about me, id rather they just block me instead. ive been told it was both of our faults, and im trying to process that. i know i can be gullible, but im working on it

-i just want to feel safe. you can say whatever you want, but please don’t harass me. im still a minor, not an adult like you people
+i just want to feel safe. you can say whatever you want, but please dont harass me. im still a minor, not an adult like you people

 > anyways check out my art